Warm weather is here in Canada and other parts of the world, hopefully for a few months.

-It is also the time of year when we are entertaining and aren’t as safety conscious, leaving windows open, unlatching gates and patio doors.
-The barbecue is going, food is abundant, alcohol may be flowing, talking is non-stop, everyone is having a great time!
-So the question is, “how do you enjoy backyard entertaining, and prevent break-ins or harm?
+It is the time of year when we are entertaining and aren’t as safety conscious, leaving windows open, and unlatching gates and patio doors.
+The barbecue is going, food is abundant, alcohol may be flowing, talking is non-stop, and everyone is having a great time!
+So the question is, “How do you enjoy backyard entertaining, and prevent break-ins or harm?

 Some Interesting Statistics